+- Ia Strict nature reserve Ib Wilderness area

+- II National Park

+- III Natural monument or feature

 - IV Habitat/species management area

 - V Protected landscape or seascape

 - VI Protected areas with sustainable use of natural resources

 It is also important to distinguish between protected areas designated on private land, which are either privately protected areas (PPAs) or 'other effective area-based conservation measures' (OECMs, see chapter 4.5).
 The distinguishing criterion is that protected areas should have a primary conservation objective, whereas an OECM should deliver the effective in-situ conservation of biodiversity, regardless of its objectives (Mitchell et al., 2018).
-This section aims to provide insights into the various approaches to designation (procedures, categories, preferences etc.) of the EU Member States.
+This section aims to provide insights into the various approaches to designation (procedures, categories, preferences etc.) of the EU Member States and other EEA38 countries.